straw-hat-labs/straw_hat_graphql/README.md

   # This is where it gets tricky and probably we could use macros
   # the reason is that we can't put this field inside `:straw_hat_mutation_response`
-  # because the type is not the same.
+  # because the type is not the same for all mutations.
   field :payload, :person
 end
 ```